 I am thankful for my ability to change.

-I am thankful for the understanding and supportive family and friends in my life.
+I am thankful for the understanding and support of family and friends in my life.
 Without which, I’d have lost my mind a long time ago.

 I’m thankful I’m able to travel and experience this beautiful world of ours.

-I’m thankful for wholesome, healthy food I have access to each day.
+I’m thankful for the wholesome, healthy food I have access to each day.

 I’m thankful I can do meaningful work that matters.

 If you look at my list above, you’ll notice that a lot of what’s on there is rather basic.
 Most of it people consider a right or expect to have that as a minimum in our North American lives.
 But the truth of it is this: any of it can be stripped away at any moment.

 Living a simpler life has also helped me focus on those basics.
 It’s helped me realize it’s all I need, and the rest is just a bonus.
 Beautiful clothes?
 They’re a bonus.
 Expensive scented candles?
 They’re a luxury.

 Focus on abundance, not lack.